-Explore the Museum to discover fascinating history in the exhibit Five Thousand Years on the Loxahatchee, watch a video about the Jupiter Inlet Lighthouse, and check out our terrific Museum Gift Shop.
+Check out our Museum Gift Shop.
 You might enjoy purchasing a good book and sitting on the veranda to watch the boats go by.
 Keep an eye out for manatees and dolphins!

 The Jupiter Inlet Lighthouse & Museum is operated by the Loxahatchee River Historical Society, managing partner in the Jupiter Inlet Lighthouse Outstanding Natural Area.